Full-Body Articulated Human-Object Interaction: Introduction

-Despite recent progress in 3D \ac{hoi}, prior works either assume that the objects to be interacted with are rigid~\cite{bhatnagar2022behave,taheri2020grab,zhang2020perceiving,li2020detailed,zhang2022couch}, or the interactions involve only part of human bodies (\eg, only hands~\cite{fan2022articulated} or upper limbs~\cite{xu2021d3d,haresh2022articulated}).
-These assumptions oversimplify daily interactions; humans use different body parts to interact with articulated objects composed of movable parts, such as cabinets and office chairs, calling for a dataset with a finer-grained level of interactions.
+Existing strides in 3D \ac{hoi} predominantly either assume interactions with rigid objects or confine themselves to involving specific segments of the human anatomy~\cite{bhatnagar2022behave,taheri2020grab,zhang2020perceiving,li2020detailed,zhang2022couch,fan2022articulated,xu2021d3d,haresh2022articulated}.
+Regrettably, these assumptions drastically oversimplify genuine human interactions that span diverse body parts engaging with articulated objects embodying moveable elements such as cabinets and office chairs.
+A more intricate level of interaction necessitates a richer dataset.